denisdefreyne/ddmetrics/README.md

 _DDTelemetry_ is a Ruby library for recording and analysing measurements in short-running Ruby processes.

-⚠️ This project is **experimental** and should not be used in production yet.

 If you are looking for a full-featured timeseries monitoring system, look no further than [Prometheus](https://prometheus.io/).

 ## Example